diogro/SBM_manuscript/main.md

 P(b|A) \propto \exp(-\Sigma)
 $$

-Where $\Sigma = -log[P(A|\theta, b)] - log[P(\theta,b)]$ is called the description length of the gene network $A$, and has an information-theoretic interpretation, being the amount of information required to encode the network given $\theta$ and $b$.
+Where $\Sigma = -\log[P(A|\theta, b)] - \log[P(\theta,b)]$ is called the description length of the gene network $A$, and has an information-theoretic interpretation, being the amount of information required to encode the network given $\theta$ and $b$.
 So, finding the partition that maximizes the posterior probability is the same as minimizing the description length, or, in other words, the chosen partition $b$ is the one that allows us to describe the network using the least information.

 The two terms in $\Sigma$ also allow us to understand why this method offers intrinsic protection against overfitting.
-The first term $log[P(A|\theta, b)]$ corresponds to the log-likelihood of the observed network.
+The first term $\log[P(A|\theta, b)]$ corresponds to the log-likelihood of the observed network.
 Increasing the number of blocks allows this likelihood to increase as the degrees of freedom of the model increase.
-But, the second term, $log[P(\theta,b)]$ functions as a penalty that increases for complex models with many blocks, and the description length cannot decrease for overly complex models that have more blocks than warranted by the data.
+But, the second term, $\log[P(\theta,b)]$ functions as a penalty that increases for complex models with many blocks, and the description length cannot decrease for overly complex models that have more blocks than warranted by the data.
 So, the selected partition with the minimum description length will necessarily be the simplest partition with similar explanatory power, avoiding overfitting and fully using the available statistical evidence.
 For example, the SBM would not detect modules that appear in random networks due to statistical fluctuations, in contrast to modularity maximization, which finds spurious modules in random networks [@Guimera2004-jq; @Zhang2020-up].
 We can also use the description length as a principled method for comparing models that simultaneously considers fit to data and model complexity.

 ### Weighted SBM